Foundations of Artificial Intelligence (FAI) Group

 Registration.
 Is via the central seminar registration system.

 Grading.
-The final grading will be based on:
+The final grading will be based, in this order of importance, on:

 Schedule and Deadlines (tentative!).

 Note that each topic is associated with a mentee student (to whom you will provide feedback, see the following deadlines); and a mentor student (who will provide feedback to you, see the following deadlines).
 The mentee/mentor assignment will be a "cycle" through each of the four topic areas as listed below: within areas with 2 topics, the two students mentor each other; within areas with 3 topics, the student with topic 1 mentors the student with topic 2, who mentors the student with topic 3, who mentors the student with topic 1.
 If you want to team up with someone specific, please do state that in your email.

 Read the material associated with your topic carefully, and prepare an initial version of your summary paper, using the tex template given above.

 NOTE: The following deadlines marked with "(ca.)" are meant as a guideline.
 You are required to do these things, but if you do them 3-4 days earlier or later, that is no problem.